 How would you describe your current job at Scroll?

-Scroll again, is a great team and Naresh Fernandes is the editor-in-chief.
+Scroll has a great team and Naresh Fernandes is the editor-in-chief.
 He is a fine editor, extremely cooperative and extremely encouraging.
 The best thing about Naresh is, he is open to all sorts of ideas and he gives a lot of freedom to all the journalists.
 It doesn’t matter, How senior or junior you are!
 Everybody gets a lot of freedom which is very very unique.
-Another thing unique about scroll is, the person who founded Scroll, Sameer Patil, is himself a very open minded person.
+Another thing unique about scroll is, the person who founded Scroll, Sameer Patil, is himself a very open-minded person.
 So he gives a lot of freedom to the editorial team and he is constantly immersed in news.
-So, he does not approach Scroll as a business but he approaches it with the eyes of a person who is very keen on seeing how to get news and how to distribute it which is a very unique approach and provides a great atmosphere to work in.
+So, he does not approach Scroll as a business but he approaches it with the eyes of a person who is very keen on seeing how to get news and how to distribute it which is a unique approach and provides a great atmosphere to work in.